annajordanous/Impro-Visor-SF/README.txt

 will set up a folder in your user home for your personal version of various files.

-You may also need to adjust MIDI settings to get sound on your particular system.
-The Impro-Visor MIDI control panel is identified by a black circular icon on the right side of the upper icon bar.
+On Windows, you will need to adjust MIDI settings to get sound on your particular system.
+The Impro-Visor MIDI control panel is identified by a black circular icon (representing a MIDI connector) on the right side of the upper icon bar.
+Set it to one of:

+    Microsoft GS Wavetable SW Synth

+    Microsoft MIDI Mapper
+or
+    some external synth.

 Alternatively, you may run by double-clicking the file: